Pentax 645D Review

 Available in Japan since May 2010, the medium format Pentax 645D digital SLR attracted strong demand in that market from 645 owners who'd patiently waited through the development process, and were finally rewarded with the combination of mighty resolution and a weather-sealed medium format body.
 Photographers in other global markets have had to wait a little longer, as Japanese-market demand kept the production line busy, but this delay provided Pentax with time in which to prepare an after-sales service strategy for the camera.
 In October 2010, Pentax USA announced that the 645D would ship in the US market by the end of the year, priced at around US$10,000, and that this price tag would include automatic enrollment in Pentax's Professional Services Program, which offers access to a dedicated team of 645D specialists on weekdays (excepting holidays), from 7:30am to 4:30pm Mountain Time.
 The wait for US-market Pentaxians was finally at an end.

 Look and feel.
 Though the Pentax 645D is a very large camera, it's not quite as heavy as you'd expect, and it's surprisingly comfortable to hold and use.
-Body-only the 645D weighs 2.15 pounds (34.5 ounces; 977g).
+Body-only with battery the 645D weighs 3.26 pounds (52.2 ounces; 1480g).
 It's hefty, but the weight is well distributed, and the grip is just right for comfortable carry.
 Now, I don't recommend you take it to an amusement park for snapshots, nor wear it around your neck for a casual stroll.
 Its $10,000 price tag warrants that you treat it more like a Katana sword, leaving the Pentax 645D in its case until you're ready to use it.

 Looking at the Pentax 645D from the upper right, you can see it's no ordinary SLR.
 Buttons are aligned on the left of the prism housing, and there's a vertical tripod mount on the left of the camera.
 You don't want to be hanging this two-pound camera sideways on a ball head, to be sure, and you also don't want to have to buy an L-bracket, so Pentax built it right in.